-From coffee to candles, the yummiest pumpkin spice products of 2021 | CNN Underscored
+Pumpkin spice season is here: 24 items you'll want to buy ASAP | CNN Underscored

-Whether you are someone who has their fall candles out in mid-August or you’ve been asking your Starbucks barista when those PSLs drop for weeks now, there’s no denying the warmth and homemade vibes pumpkin spice brings.
+Whether you’re someone who has their fall candles out in mid-August or you’ve been asking your Starbucks barista when those PSLs drop for weeks now, there’s no denying the warmth and homemade vibes pumpkin spice brings.

 In light of Starbucks releasing its pumpkin spice lattes this week, here are the best products to indulge you in all the season fully has to offer.